Salt & Wind Travel

 South Entrance: Oakhurst & Fish Camp

-It takes 1 hour of driving along wooded, curving roads to get from Fish Camp to Yosemite Valley.
-Major sights like the famed Mariposa Grove of Giant Sequoias, Badger Pass Ski Area, and Glacier Point are along this road.
+Driving along wooded, curving roads from Fish Camp takes approximately one hour to reach the Yosemite Valley floor.
+However, this road includes some of Yosemite National Park’s most significant sights, like the famed Mariposa Grove of Giant Sequoias, Badger Pass Ski Area, and Glacier Point.

-The nearby town of Oakhurst has the most lodging options and stores near the park and you can easily access Bass Lake or horseback into the park.
+The nearby town of Oakhurst has the most lodging options and stores near the park.
+You can easily access Bass Lake or go horseback riding in the park.
 The disadvantage is that Oakhurst has chain hotels and restaurants, so it’s not as charming as the other options.

 Arch Rock Entrance: Midpines & Mariposa

-It takes about 1 hour from Mariposa to the Arch Rock gate, and the valley floor is a few minutes beyond that.
-It is also relatively less windy than the other park entrances.
+It takes about one hour from Mariposa to reach the Arch Rock Entrance, and the valley floor is a few minutes further.
+This road is relatively less windy than the other park entrances.

-El Portal and Midpines are small outposts while the main town is Mariposa, which is on the southern edge of California Gold Country.
-Mariposa has many things to do, from dining at local restaurants and shopping boutiques to visiting Sierra Foothills wineries or museums, like the Mariposa Museum & Historical Center.
+El Portal and Midpines are small outposts, and the main town is Mariposa, on the southern edge of California Gold Country.
+Mariposa offers a variety of activities, including dining at local restaurants and shopping in boutiques, as well as visiting Sierra Foothills wineries and museums, such as the Mariposa Museum & Historical Center.

-This entrance lets you dive into California history in the historic town of Mariposa and provides access to world-class hikes and rock climbing.
-As a company that loves to dig into local culture when traveling, we consider this the best place to stay near Yosemite on the western side of the park.
+This entrance allows you to delve into California history in the historic town of Mariposa, offering access to world-class hiking and rock climbing opportunities.
+As a company that loves to immerse itself in local culture when traveling, we consider this the best place to stay near Yosemite on the park’s western side.

 Big Oak Flat Entrance: Groveland

 Another option for Bay Area visitors is to drive east on Highway 120 and enter the park via the Big Oak Flat Entrance.
-After leaving Modesto, this route passes the farm towns of Oakdale and Knights Ferry and crosses Woods Creek before climbing the Priest Grade to the town of Groveland.
-The drive gets windy and steep (no guardrails!) on New Priest Grade Road, so we prefer to take the steeper and windier but shorter Old Priest Grade Road.
+After leaving Modesto, this route passes the farm towns of Oakdale and Knights Ferry before climbing the Priest Grade to Groveland.
+The drive gets windy and steep (with no guardrails) on New Priest Grade Road, so we prefer to take the steeper and windier, but shorter, Old Priest Grade Road.

-This stay near Yosemite allows you to explore the historic town of Groveland, which is home to the Iron Door Saloon, the oldest continuously operating saloon in California.
-It takes about 1 hour to get from Groveland to the Yosemite Valley Floor via the Big Oak Flat Entrance.
+Staying here means exploring the historic town of Groveland, home to the Iron Door Saloon, California’s oldest continuously operating saloon.
+It takes about one hour to get from Groveland to the Yosemite Valley Floor via the Big Oak Flat Entrance.
+This is one of the best places to stay near Yosemite National Park if you want to disconnect.

-FYI, the least used entrance, the Hetch Hetchy Entrance, is also reached from Groveland.
+The least frequented entrance, the Hetch Hetchy Entrance, is also reached from Groveland.
 It is one of the park’s least visited corners and is quiet and beautiful, but it does not provide access to Yosemite Valley.
 However, these entrances are the closest to Tuolumne Sequoia Grove and Merced Grove, which are smaller but less crowded than Mariposa Grove.

 Women sitting on rock in Tenaya Lake looking east to Cathedral Peak